Multi-User Holographic MIMO Surfaces: Channel Modeling and Spectral Efficiency Analysis: Achievable Rate with Linear Precoding

 The ZF precoding scheme involves the inverse operation of the $n_r\times n_r$ matrix, a traditional approach is to compute the exact inverse of the matrix $\mathbf{Z}=\mathbf{H}_a \mathbf{H}_a^{H}$ in

-This computation would be excessively high as $n_r$ grows large, and even the simple linear ZF precoding is impractical considering extremely large number of patch antennas in MU-HMIMOS communications.
-Thus, we consider NS expansion to replace the matrix inversion.
+However, the large number of patch antennas in MU-HMIMOS communications imposes challenges to precoding design in practice.
+Specifically, the computation of matrix inversion would be excessively high as $n_r$ grows large, and even for the simple linear ZF precoding that is still impractical.
+Thus, we employ NS expansion to replace the matrix inversion.
 Specifically, in separable scattering environment,